csggnn/ddpg_reacher/Report.md

 experiences are collected and used in training.

-Similarly to DQN, both the actor and the ctritic networks are doubled: each defines a local network which is actually trained, and a separated target network which  is used for comuting expected output. (...)
+Similarly to DQN, both the actor and the ctritic networks are doubled: each defines a local network which is actually trained, and a separated target network which is used for computing expected output.

 As in DQN, experiences are collected in an experience buffer at every action and randomly sampled from the buffer for training.
 This prevents from correlation of observed states, which is known to lead to instability.